Persepolis Iran Travel Guide

 In Zinat ol-Molook House, showing items from the Qajar period.

 Shiraz has a developing art scene with private galleries for contemporary Iranian art.
-Inquire locally for current exhibitions.
+Ask locally about current exhibitions.

 A sprawling historical complex in central Shiraz, a lively center of trade and traditional architecture.

-A magnificent citadel resembling a medieval fortress, located in the city center, once the residence of Karim Khan Zand.
+A grand citadel resembling a middle ages fortress, located in the city center, once the residence of Karim Khan Zand.

 Nasir al-Mulk Mosque and Shah Cheragh Mosque/Shrine are religious sites with stunning architecture.